nobalmohan/jekyll-now/about.md

 Hello,

 I am Nobal.
-An angular and react app developer based out of Bangalore, India.
-I have a master degree in Computer Science and over 6 years of Web Development experience with corporates and startups.
+I am a web developer based out of Bangalore, India.
+I have a master degree in Computer Science and over 6 years of web development experience with corporates and startups.
+I spent my time building web applications using Angular JS and React JS.

 If not in Bangalore, I am out with my backpack travelling.
 Check out my [blog](http://nobal.in/tags/#Travel) for travel stories.

-## Contact
+## Connect

 [Twitter](https://twitter.com/nobalmohan)   [LinkedIn](https://www.linkedin.com/in/nobal-mohan)